flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/second-column.md

 ### SRS

 Displayed with green text.
 Displayed when takeoff or go around mode is engaged.
+SRS is the speed reference system and it controls pitch to steer the aircraft along a path in the vertical plan at a speed defined by the SRS guidance law.

 ### CLB